 You have diarrhea that does not go away.
 On top of constantly making bathroom visits being a nuisance, you worry that a serious illness is behind it.
 There are many causes of diarrhea, and some share symptoms—making it difficult to determine what is behind your discomfort.
 Like a number of these conditions, Crohn’s disease and lactose intolerance have some things in common.

 This disorder is chronic, meaning there is no cure.
-The intestine becomes inflamed, leading to its unpleasant symptoms.
-There are times when patients feel fine, and occasions when they have an attack (known as a flare).
-Many mistakes these symptoms for the signs of lactose intolerance:
+The intestine becomes inflamed leading to its unpleasant symptoms.
+There are times when patients feel fine and occasions when they have an attack (known as a flare).
+Many mistake these symptoms for the signs of lactose intolerance:

 • Abdominal cramps and pain